 While aftertouch can provide an additional degree of expressiveness to the voice in your track, MIDI pads are not always as reliable with the feature as, say, digital keybeds.

-Some controls can be assigned to features or effects within the DAW, while others may simply be used to navigate the DAW itself without activating a feature or effect or provide a holistic control.
+Some controls can be assigned to features or effects within the DAW, while others may simply be used to navigate the DAW itself without activating a feature or effect or providing a holistic control.

 For instance, transport controls are used to determine the entire track itself and commonly include skip, find, start, stop, and record functions.